Mastering the Art of Learning: A Comprehensive Course Overview and Notes on 'Learning How to Learn'

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-Learning how to learn [1] is a course made by Barbara Oakley and Dr. Terrence Senowski published by Coursera, which aims to give people an understanding in how we as humans learn.
-The course is science based and dives on how we can benefit of knowing how our brain works, to make learning an approachable task.
+Learning how to learn [1] is a course made by Barbara Oakley and Dr. Terrence Senowski published by Coursera, which aims to give people an understanding of how we as humans learn.
+The course is science-based and dives on how we can benefit from knowing how our brain works, to make learning an approachable task.

 Here you will find a resume of what was my findings on my journey as a course student and the insight that I had.
-Even though it is based on the learning how to learn course, I will relate others resources that I found useful for me to build up my learning power ups.
+Even though it is based on the learning how to learn course, I will relate other resources that I found useful for me to build up my learning power-ups.

 Focused and Diffused mode

-The first week focus on the two modes on which we use for learning, the focused mode and the diffused mode.
+The first week focuses on the two modes that we use for learning, the focused mode and the diffused mode.
 Focused mode, is what most of the students do and think about learning, it is the act of writing something or reading.
 In other words, you focus on a single activity.

-Diffused mode, is the counter part, is the mode in which we do not focus, usually it is more general, we want to see the big picture instead of focusing on the bits.
+Diffused mode, the counterpart, is the mode in which we do not focus, usually, it is more general, and we want to see the big picture instead of focusing on the bits.

-As a programmer I often relate to the diffused mode when I am struggling in solving a problem.
-I remember often having issues to fix a bug or implement a new feature all day long, after leaving the office, and going back on the next day, I had it done in less than one hour.
+As a programmer, I often relate to the diffused mode when I am struggling to solve a problem.
+I remember often having issues fixing a bug or implementing a new feature all day long, after leaving the office, and going back on the next day, I had it done in less than one hour.

 [1] says that we alternate between those two modes, and both are needed for learning.
-I mentioned that I felt this switch on a work life basis, but it is possible to short this cycle and keep repeat it many times a day1.
+I mentioned that I felt this switch on a work-life basis, but it is possible to shorten this cycle and keep repeating it many times a day 1.

-The pomodoro technique is a methodology that helps to time frame this mode changes.
-The rule is simple, focus for 25 minutes and diffuse for 5, and repeat.
+The Pomodoro technique is a methodology that helps to time frame this mode changes.
+The rule is simple, focus for 25 minutes diffuse for 5, and repeat.

 Chunking

-Chunking is the building blocks of learning new things, it is known as the bits that are needed in order to connect them and learn.
+Chunking is the building block of learning new things, it is known as the bits that are needed to connect them and learn.
 I relate to this technique with Test Driven Development (TDD) [2].

-Following TDD is the art of start small and evolve the code, piece by piece, using small units.
+Following TDD is the art of starting small and evolving the code, piece by piece, using small units.
 There is no way to know big concepts without the small pieces that make it up.
-[3] also mentions how the chunk technique is used by expert chess player to recall information when trying to memorize the chess board arrangement, such technique allowed them to remove a slot from the short term memory which is limited, and keep moving those things to the long term memory, allowing the memory to work with other things.
+[3] also mentions how the chunk technique is used by expert chess players to recall information when trying to memorize the chess board arrangement, such technique allowed them to remove a slot from the short term memory which is limited, and keep moving those things to the long term memory, allowing the memory to work with other things.

 Deliberate practice

-It’s important to mention that deliberate practice should have some structure in order to achieve the desired goal.
+It’s important to mention that deliberate practice should have some structure to achieve the desired goal.
 For example, learning a new algorithm may require other areas to master before diving into that.
 Also, the exposure to what you do with that new information is part of the deliberate practice.
-For example, after understanding the algorithm, giving a talk, discussing that with someone are ways to practice deliberately.
-Besides that, Felienne Hermans on her book also mention the need for practicing:
+For example, after understanding the algorithm, giving a talk, and discussing that with someone are ways to practice deliberately.
+Besides that, Felienne Hermans in her book also mentions the need for practicing:

 The biggest takeaway from this section is that the best way science knows to prevent forgetting is to practice regularly.
 Each repetition strengthens your memory.